 - 1.1.
-The purpose of this report is to: - update Members on the delivery of the 2017/18 Treasury Management Strategy approved by Council on 1 March 2017; and - approve the recommendations in paragraph 2.1 - 1.2.
+The purpose of this report is to: - update Members on the delivery of the 2017/18 Treasury Management Strategy approved by Council on 1 March 2017; - 1.2.
 Treasury management comprises: - managing the City Council's borrowing to ensure funding of the Council's future capital programme is at optimal cost; - Investing surplus cash balances arising from the day to day operations of the Council to obtain an optimal return while ensuring security and liquidity. - 1.3.
-This report complies with CIPFA's Code of Practice on Treasury Management, and covers the following: - a review of the Council's investment portfolio for 2017/18 to include the treasury position as at 30 September 2017. - ➤ a review of the Council's borrowing strategy for 2017/18. - a review of compliance with Treasury and Prudential Limits for the first six months of 2017/18. - > an economic update for the first part of the 2017/18 financial year. - 1.4.
-The Council has complied with all elements of the Treasury Management Strategy Statement (TMSS) apart from one instance reported last year which has been successfully managed out this year on the maturity of the investment and four instances which arose either because the relevant bank ratings were changed after deposits had been made or in one instance because of an exceptional receipt which was received late on one day too late to be moved from the bank until the following day: - A historic investment reported last year and successfully managed out in May 2017 - Three investments with banks whose ratings changed after the deposits had been made; and - One evening excess cash balance due to a receipt for £23m being received after close of business.
+This report complies with CIPFA's Code of Practice on Treasury Management, and covers the following: - a review of the Council's investment portfolio for 2017/18 to include the treasury position as at 30 September 2017. - > a review of the Council's borrowing strategy for 2017/18. - a review of compliance with Treasury and Prudential Limits for the first six months of 2017/18. - > an economic update for the first part of the 2017/18 financial year. - 1.4.
+The Council has complied with all elements of the Treasury Management Strategy Statement (TMSS) apart from one instance reported last year which has been successfully managed out this year and four instances which arose either because the relevant bank ratings were changed after deposits had been made or in one instance because of an exceptional receipt which was received late on one day too late to be moved from the bank until the following day: - A historic investment reported last year and successfully managed out in May 2017 - Three investments with banks whose ratings changed after the deposits had been made; and - One evening excess cash balance due to a receipt for £23m being received after close of business.